Three Estate Planning Documents Every College Student Needs

-- Medical Power of Attorney: The Medical Power of Attorney allows your child to authorize you to make medical decisions if he or she is incapacitated and unable to do so.
+- Health Care or Medical Power of Attorney: A Health Care or Medical Power of Attorney allows your child to authorize you to make medical decisions if he or she is incapacitated.
 An agent acting under a Medical Power of Attorney is authorized to see the principal’s medical records to make informed medical decisions on his or her behalf.

-These three documents are easy to prepare and are relatively inexpensive.
-If you have a child heading off to college this year, it’s important that you discuss the importance of these documents with him or her.
+These three documents are easy to prepare and relatively inexpensive.
+If you have children going to college this year, discuss the importance of these documents with them.